pyOpenSci/python-package-guide/documentation/write-user-documentation/create-package-tutorials.md

 text and code sections that mimic the Jupyter Notebook format.
 When you build your documentation, the gallery extension:

 1. Runs the code in each tutorial.
-Running your tutorial this acts as a check to ensure your package functions and classes (ie the API) are working as they should.
+Running your tutorial like this acts as a check to ensure your package's functions, classes, methods, and attributes (ie the API) are working as they should.
 1. Creates a downloadable Jupyter Notebook **.ipynb** file and a  **.py** script for your tutorial that a user can quickly download and run.
 1. Creates a rendered  **.html** page with the code elements and code outputs in a user-friendly tutorial gallery.
-1. Creates a gallery landing page with visual thumbnails for each tutorial that you create
+1. Creates a gallery landing page with visual thumbnails for each tutorial that you create.

 ```{figure} /images/sphinx-gallery-overview.png